 Rather than telling you which platform is “better” on paper, you should understand which platform is better for you.
-In this guide, I’ll walk you through the key differences:
+We'll walk you through the key differences, such as:

-- Which platform gives you more control over fees and currencies
+- Which platform gives you more control over fees and currencies, including how flat fees compare to variable charges and FX markups in real scenarios

-- What kind of support you’ll actually get when something goes wrong
+- What kind of support will you actually get when something goes wrong, from dedicated managers to self-service help centres

 Let’s dive in.